Quatuor Coronati 2018 Conference at the George Washington Masonic National Memorial

 Freemasons in the Transatlantic World in the long eighteenth century

-The conference will be held from 14 – 16 September 2018 at the George Washington Masonic National Memorial in Arlington, Virginia, on the outskirts of Washington D.C.
+The conference will be held from 14 – 16 September 2018 at the outstanding George Washington Masonic National Memorial in Arlington, Virginia, on the outskirts of Washington D.C.
 Please keep the dates clear.
-More information will be posted here over the coming months and QCCC members will be able to register their interest in the event later this year.
+More information will be posted here over the coming months and QCCC members will be able to register their interest in the event and book places later this year.

 The academic committee of the conference (Professors Susan Sommers, Mark Wallace, Paul Monod and Jessica Harland-Jacobs) has invited proposals for papers from established historians, early and mid-career academics, and independent scholars.
 The conference theme is Transatlantic and Anglo-American Freemasonry during the long eighteenth century and will include studies of freemasons in and from Britain, Ireland, North America and the Caribbean.
 Abstracts and proposals of up to 500 words, plus a brief CV, should be submitted in the body of an email to the committee c/o Professor Susan Summers at firstname.lastname@example.org, with “QC 2018” in the subject line.
 The closing date for the first round of submissions is 1 May 2017.